-Representing the interests of health plan and medical group members, the California Office of the Patient Advocate (OPA) publicly reports on health care quality.
-OPA published its first HMO Health Care Quality Report Card in 2001 and has since annually updated, enhanced and expanded the Report Cards to include ratings for HMO health plans, PPO health plans, commercial HMO Medical Groups, and medical groups serving Medicare Advantage members.
-The current version (2020-21 Edition) of the online Health Care Quality Report Cards is available at www.opa.ca.gov.
+Representing the interests of health plan and medical group members, the California Center for Data Insights and Innovation (CDII) publicly reports on health care quality.
+CDII's predecessor, the Office of the Patient Advocate (OPA), published its first HMO Health Care Quality Report Card in 2001.
+The Report Cards have since annually updated, enhanced and expanded to address a variety of ratings for HMO health plans, PPO health plans, commercial HMO Medical Groups, and medical groups serving Medicare Advantage members.
+The current version (2022-23 Edition) of the online Health Care Quality Report Cards is available at www.cdii.ca.gov.

-The Integrated Healthcare Association (IHA) collects performance results for more than 200 physician organizations that participate in its Align.
+The Integrated Healthcare Association (IHA) collects performance results for 199 physician organizations that participate in its Align.
 Measure.
 Perform.
 (AMP) Commercial HMO program.
-IHA is a multi-stakeholder leadership group that promotes quality improvement, accountability and affordability of health care.
-IHA collects quality data on the physician organizations that contract with commercial HMOs for AMP and provides the data to OPA for the Health Care Quality Report Card.
-The IHA physician organizations are referred to as medical groups in the Report Card and in the remainder of this document.
+IHA is a multi-stakeholder leadership group that promotes quality improvement, accountability, and affordability of health care.
+IHA collects quality data on the provider organizations that contract with commercial HMOs for AMP and provides the data to CDII for the Health Care Quality Report Card.
+The IHA provider organizations are referred to as medical groups in the Report Card and in the remainder of this document.